-House Bill 486: Replace EOC with National Assessment
+(X) House Bill 486: Replace EOC with National Assessment

-Primary Bill Sponsors: Rep. Elmore, Rep. Bell, Rep. K. Hall, Rep. Torbett Status: Sidelined by NC Chamber opposition, remains active for 2022
+Primary Bill Sponsors: Rep. Elmore, Rep. Bell, Rep. K. Hall, Rep. Torbett Status: Sidelined by NC Chamber opposition

-Now more than ever, North Carolina's educators must be able to regularly assess the unique academic needs of every student and quantify any learning gaps that might appear in real-time, so they can effectively guide student development.
-This harmful bill would have eliminated two of the primary tools by which they do this, replacing end-of-course (EOC) tests for students in grades 9-12 with a single national assessment in 11th grade and dispensing with similar ACT WorkKeys assessments for career and technical education students.
-Strong NC Chamber opposition to House Bill 486 ensured these vital measurement tools remained intact in 2021.
+Now more than ever, North Carolina's educators must be able to regularly assess the unique academic needs of every student and quantify any learning gaps that might appear in real-time, so they can effectively quide student development.
+This harmful bill would have eliminated two of the primary tools by which they do this, replacing end-ofcourse (EOC) tests for students in grades 9-12 with a single national assessment in 11th grade and dispensing with similar ACT WorkKeys assessments for career and technical education students.
+Strong NC Chamber opposition to House Bill 486 ensured these vital measurement tools remained intact.